-- When it’s being released — are there any specific launch goals?
+- When it’s being released.
+Is there a specific launch date?

-Or, if you’re not into the idea of adding another meeting to your schedule, tack it onto the agenda of your regular SMarketing meeting.
-Our monthly must-attend SMarketing meeting is very effective for exchanging ideas between Sales and Marketing and getting everyone on board with what’s coming down the content pipeline.
+Or, if you’re not into the idea of adding another meeting to your schedule, tack it onto the agenda of your regular sales and marketing meeting.
+Our monthly must-attend meeting is very effective for exchanging ideas between sales and marketing and getting everyone on board with what’s coming down the content pipeline.

 3. Build a content library that’s optimized for sales enablement